 Mifuko products are made in safe conditions.

 Mifuko is aware of the health and safety conditions of its partner artisan groups.
 Mifuko visits all groups regularly and discusses with them about safe conditions and improvements.
 Mifuko Kiondo baskets are made of food grade polyethylene plastic and natural sisal fiber.
 Both materials are safe to use and do not harm the health of the artisans.
-Mifuko´s artisans are mainly making Kiondos in their homes and once a week they gather in a shared meeting place.
+Mifuko´s artisans are mainly making Kiondo products in their homes although once a week they gather in a shared meeting place.
 The artisans have access to safe and clean water and dry toilets.
-Working hours and work conditions of the artisans comply with conditions established by local and national laws and ILO conventions.
+Working hours and working conditions of the artisans comply with conditions established by local and national laws and ILO conventions.

 8. Providing Capacity Building